-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact VI.
-GE OLOC GY AND SOILS.
-Would the project: a) ose people or structures to potential substantial adverse effects, including risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b) Res sult in substantial soil erosion or the loss of topsoil? \boxtimes c) uns located on a geologic unit or soil that is unstable, or that would become table as a result of the project, and potentially result in on- or off-site dslide, lateral spreading, subsidence, liquefaction or collapse? \boxtimes d) Exp as (located on expansive soil creating substantial risks to life or property? bansive soil is defined as soil having an expansive index greater than 20, determined in accordance with ASTM (American Society of Testing and terials) D 4829. e) alte re soils incapable of adequately supporting the use of septic tanks or rnative waste water disposal systems where sewers are not available for disposal of waste water? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? \boxtimes d) Be located on expansive soil creating substantial risks to life or property?
+Expansive soil is defined as soil having an expansive index greater than 20, as determined in accordance with ASTM (American Society of Testing and Materials) D 4829. \boxtimes e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes

 - i.)
 There are no known faults on the project site as shown on the most recent Alquist-Priolo Earthquake Fault Zoning Map.
 As such, the proposed project would result in a less than significant impact with regards to rupturing a known fault. - ii.)
 All areas of the Bay Area are subject to strong seismic ground shaking.
 Construction of the project would be required to comply with the latest building standards and codes, including the California Building Code that would reduce any potential impacts to a less than significant level. - iii.)
 No subsurface conditions have been identified on the project site that indicated a susceptibility to seismic-related ground failure or liquefaction.
-Compliance with the latest edition of the California Building Code for seismic stability would result in less than significant impacts.
+Compliance with the latest edition of the California Building Code for seismic stability would result in less than significant impacts. - iv.)
+According to the Napa County Environmental Resource Maps (Landslides line, polygon, and geology layers) there are no known landslide areas at the project site. - b.

-- iv.)
-According to the Preliminary Geologic Hazards Evaluation Proposed Winery and Wine Cave -Dry Creek-Mt.
-Veeder Project Oakville Winery LLC, Napa County, California APN 027-310-039 prepared by Condor Earth, "it appears that the parcel is most likely not underlain by a massive landslide deposit."
-(Condor Earth, 2017) The proposed winery and wine cave development area is located at the low end of the spur ridge, where the slopes are relatively low and not too steep, where the natural ground appears stronger, and where no old landslide features (scarps or hummocky ground) were observed.
-(Condor Earth, 2017).
-Implementation of mitigation measure GEO-1 would reduce potentially significant impacts to a level of less than significant. - b.
 The proposed improvements would occur on slopes of five percent to 15 percent.
 The project would require incorporation of best management practices and would be subject to the Napa County Stormwater Ordinance which addresses sediment and erosion control measures and dust control, as applicable.
 Impacts would be less than significant. - c/d.
-The following soil types are present at the subject site: (1) Felton gravelly loam, 30 to 50 percent slopes, Felton gravelly loam, 50 to 75 percent slopes, Sobrante loam, 5 to 30 percent slopes, and Lodo-Maymen-Felton association, 30 to 75 percent slopes.
-Based on the Napa County Environmental Sensitivity Maps (liquefaction layer) the improvements are proposed for an area which has a very high or medium susceptibility for liquefaction.
-According to the Preliminary Geologic Hazards Evaluation Proposed Winery and Wine Cave -Dry Creek-Mt.
-Veeder Project Oakville Winery LLC, Napa County, California APN 027-310-039, "We suggest that, from a geologic hazards point of view, the area near the toe of slope and Well #1, and the adjacent area where the powerlines cross the nose of the ridge, are feasible areas for a winery and cave development.
-Therefore, the project team selected this area for the proposed winery and cave development."
-(Condor Earth, 2017) Implementation of mitigation measure GEO-1 and compliance with the latest building standards and codes, including the California Building Code, would reduce potentially significant impacts to a level of less than significant. - e.
-According to the Onsite Wastewater Disposal Feasibility Study prepared by Applied Civil Engineering on September 13, 2017, the project site and proposed system has adequate disposal capacity to serve the project.
-The study concluded "it is our opinion that the proposed winery and residential disposal needs can be accommodated onsite as previously described."
-(Applied Civil Engineering, 2017) The Division of Environmental Health reviewed this report and concurred with its findings.
+The following soil types are present at the subject site: Aiken loam, two to 15 percent slopes; Boomer gravelly loam, 30 to 50 percent slopes; and Forward gravelly, nine to 30 percent slopes.
+Based on the Napa County Environmental Sensitivity Maps (liquefaction layer) the improvements are proposed for an area which has a very low susceptibility for liquefaction.
+Impacts would be less than significant. - e.
+According to the Onsite Wastewater Disposal Feasibility Study prepared by Applied Civil Engineering on December 11, 2017, the project site and proposed system upgrade would have adequate disposal capacity to serve the project.
+The Division of Environmental Health reviewed this report and concurred with its findings.
 Impacts would be less than significant.